MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2016.md

 ## System requirements for System Center 2016 - Orchestrator

-The following sections describe general performance and scalability guidance for System Center 2016 - Orchestrator, and recommend hardware configurations for a variety of workloads.
+The following sections describe general performance and scalability guidance for System Center 2016 - Orchestrator and state the recommended hardware configurations for various workloads.
 As System Center 2016 is built to be flexible and scalable, the actual hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Hardware